araleo/r/README.md

 `npx create-react-app NAME --template typescript`

-It will also install eslint and create eslint and prettier config files to the new app.
-You can edit the vite or cra command and the configuration files in the templates or constants module.
+It will also install eslint, and some eslint plugins, and create eslint and prettier config files and vscode settings and snippets files to the new app.

-This command was not tested on MacOS.
+This command was not tested and will not work on MacOS.